South Africa national Baseball5 team

 The South Africa national Baseball5 team represents South Africa in international Baseball5 competitions.

 History

-South Africa won the 2022 Baseball5 African Championship held in Dar es Salaam, finishing the tournament with a perfect 7–0 record and defeating Kenya in the final, 2 games to 0, winning the gold medal.
-South Africa qualified to the 2022 Baseball5 World Cup held in Mexico City as African champions.
+South Africa won the 2022 Baseball5 African Championship held in Dar es Salaam, Tanzania finishing the tournament with a perfect 7–0 record and defeating Kenya in the final, 2 games to 0, winning the gold medal.
+South Africa qualified to the 2022 Baseball5 World Cup held in Mexico City, Mexico as African champions.

 South Africa finished fifth in their group in the World Cup opening round with a 2–3 record and won all the placement round games to finish the tournament with an overall record of 5–3, ranking seventh.